Hyperfov/link-previews/README.md

 ### `fetch`

 Should the worker be called to get information for this link?
 Defaults to `true`.
 You may want to set this to `false` if you're pregenerating a page and don't want to make calls to the worker at runtime.

+### `fetchOnHover`

+Should the link preview content be fetched when the user hovers on the link?
+Defaults to `true`.
+When set to `false`, the preview content is fetched immediately when the preview component is initialized.

 ### `content`